 A belly wrap designed for postpartum support.

 This product offers abdominal support postpartum.
 Unlike many other wraps, which only offer adjustability in the main front velcro closure, this one has two adjustable velcro straps that attach from the back and can be placed anywhere on the front to focus on "problem areas."
-These adjustable straps can be secured tightly over a specific spot, or can be simply attached loosely if you don't want any tighter support in any one area.
-I have found it most helpful to adjust then at an angle downwards, securing them just below the navel, in the center of the "pooch."
-The material for this wrap is stretchy, and after over six months of use mine has not lost its elasticity.
-It also is covered a breathable material with small holes, which prevents excessive sweating that I've experienced with other belly wraps.
+These adjustable straps can be secured tightly over a specific spot, or can simply be attached loosely if you don't want any tighter support in any one area.
+I have found it most helpful to adjust them at an angle downwards, securing them just below the navel, in the center of the "pooch."
+The material for this wrap is stretchy, and after over six months of use, mine has not lost its elasticity.
+It also is covered by a breathable material with small holes, which prevents the excessive sweating I've experienced with other belly wraps.
 This wrap can be worn under your clothing during the day.
 As long as you are not wearing anything too tight, it is not too noticeable.
 I have had good results wearing it over night.
 Although some of the results are temporary and return after a few hours of not wearing the wrap, this product does cause my belly to shrink down a bit every time I wear it.
 I recommend this one over others because of the added customization, comfort of material, and conceal ability.